-Calcium is crucial at this age because it is the building block for strong bone development and teeth health.
-The dietary requirement for a child at this age is 700 mg of calcium a day, which can be two to three serves.
+Calcium is crucial at this age because it is the building block for strong bone development and tooth health.
+The dietary requirement at this age is 700 mg of calcium a day, which can be two to three serves.
 This can include milk, yoghurt or cheese.

 The sleeping and eating habits of your child are changing rapidly.
 Every night can be a new challenge, and every meal can be a new adventure.
-Establishing a routine will help you as a parent and is worth pursuing, but expecting change and being flexible is a wise strategy as well.
+Establishing a routine will help you as a parent and is worth pursuing, but expecting change and being flexible is also a wise strategy.

 Written by Chelsea D.